exercism/julia/concepts/linear-algebra-basics/introduction.md

 This extremely common operation is written in textbooks as `u ⋅ v`, and called the "dot" product.

-A dot product is equivalent to the _sum_ of the element-wise product, as in the example below.
+A dot product is equivalent to the _sum_ of the element-wise product.

 Two vectors can be multiplied with the usual `*` operator, but only if the left vector is an `adjoint`: conveniently written `u' * v`.
 This should become clearer in the later section on matrix multiplication.